MaximeArn/Typescript-formation/README.md

     --> outDir : the path of the directory that must contains the compiled files

+    --> exclude : exclude is an array of paths.
+Each path provided in exclude array will be ignored by the compiler.If we don't put the exclude option "node_modules" are ignored by default.

+    --> include : include is an array of paths.
+When include is not provided, all the .ts files are compiled.
+If we provide the include option only paths contained in include will be compiled.

 ### Strict types VS Dynamic types

 ##### type by inference :